Azure/aaz/Commands/self-help/troubleshooter/_continue.md

 # [Command] _self-help troubleshooter continue_

-Uses ‘stepId’ and ‘responses’ as the trigger to continue the troubleshooting steps for the respective troubleshooter resource name. <br/>Continue API is used to provide inputs that are required for the specific troubleshooter to progress into the next step in the process.
-This API is used after the Troubleshooter has been created using the Create API.
+Continue the troubleshooting steps for the respective troubleshooter resource name.

 ## Versions